Fueled/ethanol-examples/README.md

    Drag and drop it into the workspace:
    ![result](https://www.dropbox.com/s/uuiyjo1ivkv5gf3/Screenshot%202015-09-08%2007.49.32.png?dl=1)

-2. Open the workspace `EthanolExamples.xcworkspace`, and go to the Link Binary with Libraries for the EthanolExamples target.
+2. Open the workspace `EthanolExamples.xcworkspace`, and go to the `Link Binary with Libraries` build phase for the EthanolExamples target.
 To do so, first click on `EthanolExamples` project, then click on the target `EthanolExamples`, go to `Build Phases`, and finally expand `Link Binary with Libraries`.
       ![Build Phases](https://www.dropbox.com/s/8v4f3nb32qbftxx/Screenshot%202015-09-08%2007.58.53.png?dl=1)
    From there, click the "+" button at the bottom and select the framework from the dependency you're adding (In our case, `EthanolSocial.framework`):
    ![Add framework](https://www.dropbox.com/s/i7bcb3bhl7g6ii4/Screenshot%202015-09-08%2008.00.43.png?dl=1)
-   If xcode was properly setting up this link, there would be no need for step #4 and #5.
+   _Note that if xcode was properly setting this up, there would be no need for step #4 and #5._

-3. We then need to update the `Carthage Copy Frameworks` build phases so that the new framework is properly copied where it should be when running the project.
+3. We then need to update the `Carthage Copy Frameworks` build phase so that the new framework is properly copied where it should be when running the project.
 To do so, just exapnd the phase, and then click the "+" button to add the line `$(BUILT_PRODUCTS_DIR)/<Your framework name>` (In our case, it becomes `$(BUILT_PRODUCTS_DIR)/EthanolSocial.framework`)
    ![Carthage Copy Frameworks](https://www.dropbox.com/s/lgw4800dn67j3zj/Screenshot%202015-09-08%2008.10.29.png?dl=1)

 4. Now, we need to edit the project file so that everything works for other people when they fetch it later on.
 Do to so, first right-click on `EthanolExample` in the workspace and click on `Show in Finder`